stark-cad/stark/README.md

     Alternatively, you can clone via SSH.

-    Assuming that you will use DirectX 12 as the graphics API, run `tools/g-api.sh dx12` from the `stark` repository's base directory.
+    It is simplest to use DirectX 12 as the backend graphics API, so run `tools/g-api.sh dx12` from the `stark` repository's base directory.
 If your system does not support DX12, you need a driver update.

+    You can use Vulkan instead of DX12, but this may require a more involved driver update if version 1.2 is not supported.

     Run `rustup update` to ensure that an up-to-date Rust toolchain is present.
 Compile STARK by running `cargo build`.